Dasaratha Jataka

 Dasaratha Jataka (Dasaratha Jātaka) is a Jataka tale found in Buddhist literature about a previous life of the Gautama Buddha.
 It is found as 461th Jataka story in Khuddaka Nikaya of Sutta Pitaka in the Pali Canon.

-It is based on the ancient Indian epic Ramayana and other adaptations of it such as the Thai Ramakien, Lao Phra Lak Phra Ram and Burmese Yama Zatdaw are claimed to derive from this Jataka.

 Synopsis

 The Dasaratha Jataka describes the previous birth of the Buddha as Rama-Pandita, a Bodhisattva.
 The story emphasizes the virtues of non-attachment and obedience.

 Rama, the crown prince of Varanasi, was exiled for twelve years by his father, King Dasaratha, who feared that Rama's stepmother might attempt to harm him to secure the throne for her own son, Bharata.
 Accompanying Rama into exile were his younger brother, Lakkhana-Kumara, and their sister, Sita.

 After nine years, King Dasaratha passed away.
 Bharata, being honorable and just, refused to take the throne, as he believed that the rightfully appointed king was Rama-Pandita.
 He and his companions set out to find Rama and inform him of their father’s passing.

 Upon hearing the news, both Lakkhana-Kumara and Sita were overcome with sorrow.
 However, Rama-Pandita remained calm, explaining that grief could not bring their father back.
 He reminded them of the impermanence of all things, helping them overcome their sorrow.

 Despite Bharata’s insistence, Rama refused to return before completing his full twelve years of exile, honoring his father's decree.
 Instead, he symbolically handed over his slippers for Bharata to rule in his place.
 Once the exile was completed, Rama-Pandita returned to the kingdom, where the people celebrated his arrival.
 He then ruled wisely for 16,000 years.